🏠Do I Need a VPN at Home? The Short Answer

-Do I need a VPN if I don’t do anything “bad” online?
+🏠Do I need a VPN if I don’t do anything “bad” online?

-Some people associate VPNs with hackers or secrecy, but for everyday people, a VPN is just a smart privacy tool — like closing your curtains at night.
+This is one of the most common questions I hear.
+This way of thinking associates VPNs with hackers or secrecy, but for everyday people, a VPN is just a smart privacy tool, like closing your curtains at night.

 Think of it like this: You lock your front door even if you have nothing “bad” inside, right?
 You do it for basic security and privacy.
 The internet works similarly.
 Even if you're just browsing recipes or checking the weather, your online activity can be tracked, collected, and sometimes even sold.